Kittyhacker101-Software/KatWeb/README.md

   * enabled - If HSTS should be enabled, requires a valid HTTPS cert.
   * includeSubDomains - If HSTS should effect subdomains, must be enabled for preload to work.
   * preload - If your site's HSTS rule should be preloaded into the browser's HSTS preload list.
 Once you are in the preload list, you can't get out of it easily!
-- https - Allows an encrypted connection.
-Enabling this is highly reccomended!
 - protect - Prevents other web-sites from stealing your content in various ways.
 - gzip - HTTP compression for files.
 - dyn - Dynamic content control.